-- Removal of production subsidies that have adverse economic, social, and environmental effects. - Investment in, and diffusion of, agricultural science and technology that can sustain the necessary increase of food supply without harmful tradeoffs involving excessive use of water, nutrients, or pesticides. - Use of response polices that recognize the role of women in the production and use of food and that are designed to empower women and ensure access to and control of resources necessary for food security. - Application of a mix of regulatory and incentive- and market-based mechanisms to reduce overuse of nutrients.
+- Removal of production subsidies that have adverse economic, social, and environmental effects. - Investments in agricultural science and technology and natural resource management to support a new agricultural revolution to meet worldwide food needs. - Use of response polices that recognize the role of women in the production and use of food and that are designed to empower women by providing knowledge and ensuring access to and control of resources necessary for food security. - Application of a mix of regulatory and incentive- and market-based mechanisms to reduce overuse of nutrients.